babycaseny/git-style-guide/README.md

 * [Ukrainian](https://github.com/denysdovhan/git-style-guide)
 * [Thai](https://github.com/zondezatera/git-style-guide)

-If you feel like contributing, please do so!
+If you feel like kontribyutiŋ, please do so!
 Fork the project and open a pull request.

 # Kontent teibol